LizzyonGit/sotis-lifecoach/README.md

 - get word around about a special cat offering life coach services, so that I build brand awareness.
 - convince visitors to book an appointment, so that I grow my business and help clients.

-#### Tasks to achieve user stories (or in testing section?)
+#### Tasks to achieve user stories

-- create informative sections with background information about Sotis and according to which philosophy he works, with an image,
+- create informative sections with background information about Sotis and according to which philosophy he works, with an image from his work environment,
-- create informative cards about the different sessions Sotis can offer the client and what these cost, how long they take and what they entail, with a suitable image,
+- create informative cards about the different sessions Sotis can offer the client and what these cost, how long they take and what they entail, with a suitable image, and a button to book them,
 - create a form where a client can choose a session and a date and time to book this session, along with filling in name, email, phone and a message,
 - create a testimonials section that contains a few reviews from other clients,
 - create a navbar with navigation to Home, About, Philosophy, Testimonials, What I offer and Book,